 Be compassionate and kind.

-Have the academic and life skills to pursue their individual career, civic and educational goals.
+Have the academic and life skills to pursue their individual career, civic and

-Advocate for the social, physical and mental wellness of themselves and others and be hopeful about the future.
+Advocate for the social, physical and mental wellness of themselves and others and

-Be critical thinkers who contribute to and collaborate with our local, global and natural world.
+Be critical thinkers who contribute to and collaborate with our local, global and

 Outcome 1: Be compassionate and kind.